 We don't just talk cars ... we teach how to buy them.

-"Used Toyota Matrix Overview And How To Get The Best Price!"
+Toyota Matrix Overview And How To Get The Best Price

 We find the Matrix a solid choice for someone wishing to combine the functionality of a sport utility vehicle with something with a sportier look and drive.

-We've had a number of these in stock in the past and have always been impressed.
-It's most notable qualities include comfort, ample interior space, good handling and highway stability, a generous list of standard equipment, good gas mileage and quite affordable prices.
+It's most notable qualities include comfort, ample interior space, good handling and highway stability, a generous list of standard equipment and good gas mileage.
 Some can even be found with all-wheel-drive and stability control.

 And of course, they come with Toyota's reputation for quality and reliability.
 Resale values have also been good, lowering the total cost of ownership over the longer term.